awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-etl-script-generation.md

   A Python script to perform the mapping\.
 + `ScalaCode` – UTF\-8 string\.

-  Scala code to perform the mapping\.
+  The Scala code to perform the mapping\.

 **Errors**
 + `InvalidInputException`